 - Don't hesitate to pull out vegetables past their prime.
 Use them while they are at their best and then use the space for something else.

 - If you're an avid seed starter, you can start new transplants in mid-spring, when the first batch has finally been moved out.
 Summer squash and cucumbers started in May or June will be ready to transplant as the first plantings wind down (or get eaten by bugs).
-Once those are transplanted, seed your fall greens, like kale and chard, to grow on indoors or in a protected area, then move into the garden in late summer.
+Once those are transplanted, seed your fall greens, such as kale and chard, to grow on indoors or in a protected area, then move into the garden in late summer.

 - Vegetables that like cooler temperatures can still be started during the summer if you cool the soil before planting seeds.
-The easiest way to do this is to thoroughly soak the planting area and the cover it with a wide board for a couple of days before planting.
-Lift the board to sow the seeds, water again and then replace the board on top of sown row.
+The easiest way to do this is to thoroughly soak the planting area and cover it with a wide board for a couple of days before planting.
+Lift the board to sow the seeds, water again and then replace the board on top of the sown row.
 Check daily for germination and remove the board as soon as you see the first signs of green.